 A summary of the airline and governmental responses to some of the more prominent consumer protection issues is provided in Table A (pdf)

-(revised, November 2013).
+(revised, January 2016).
+The summary includes relevant cross-references to certain liability regimes.
 The summary includes relevant cross-references to certain liability regimes.

 ICAO has done considerable work in this field, including the development of guidance material in such areas as conditions of carriage, fare guarantee, baggage, tariff disclosure, denied boarding and code sharing.
-The ICAO Code of Conduct for the Regulation and Operation of Computer Reservation Systems (CRSs) covers the consumer protection aspects in the context of CRSs.
 This guidance can be found in Policy and Guidance Material on the Economic Regulation of International Air Transport (Doc 9587).

 ICAO's Core Principles on Consumer Protection